sonata-project/dev-kit/project/CONTRIBUTING.md

 If you are not sure what should be done, don't hesitate to open an issue about your PR project.

+##### Legacy branches

+Legacy branches are **NOT** supported at all.
+Any submitted Pull Request will be immediately closed.

+Core team members *may* cherry-pick some fixes from the stable branch to the legacy one if it's really needed and if the legacy one is not too old (~less than one month).

 #### The commit message

 Sonata is a big project with many contributors, and a big part of the job is